Holiday Films in IC Library Video Collection

 Movie Watching During the Holidays

 The Holiday season is here, and with it for many of us there will be lots of movie watching.
-Listed here are both traditional and non-traditional holiday films (about 40 of each) that can be found in the Ithaca College Library.
+Listed here are both traditional and non-traditional holiday films (more than 40 of each) that can be found in the Ithaca College Library.
 They span almost 90 years of movie making, with pictures from every decade from the nineteen twenties to the twenty teens.
 Some are appropriately sappy.
 Others use the holiday season as a backdrop for satirical, biting, or sinister reasons.
 A few have nothing to do with the holidays except for a scene or two -- but oh, those scenes are what make those movies worth watching.

 Non-Traditional Holiday Films